okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-provisioning-integration/attribute-mapping/index.md

 1. In the Profile Editor, click **Add Attribute**.
   ![Profile Editor - Add Attribute](/img/oin/scim_check-attributes-10.png "Profile Editor - Add Attribute") Enter the information for the new attribute that you’re adding and then click Save.
+For example:
   ![Profile Editor - Add Attribute Dialog](/img/oin/scim_check-attributes-11.png "Profile Editor - Add Attribute Dialog")

    >**Note:** The **Scope** property determines whether the attribute you are adding can be assigned at a Group level or just per user.
 If you would like your admins to be able to assign a value for this attribute at a Group level, do NOT check the **User personal** checkbox.